pocketsign/expo-downloads/README.md

 - **ERR_INVALID_ARGUMENT** (iOS / Android)
   - Thrown if the `fileName` is empty, if the `mimeType` format is invalid, or if the `base64Data` is improperly formatted.

+- **FileOpenException**
+  - Thrown when an error occurs while attempting to open a file.
+This exception is raised if the specified file does not exist or if a compatible application cannot be found to open it.

 #### iOS Specific Exceptions